vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 }
 ```

-At this point, if we start styleguidist, we should not see any of the components staring with an undersocre in the sidebar.
+If you started with a vue-cli install, or just installed styleguidist, `docs/install.components.js` the file metionned in the [require](/Configuration.md#require) option does not exist in your codebase.

+> **NOTE** `docs/install.components.js` above is a file name we chose.
+It matters not to styleguidist what name you choose so choose one that makes sense to you.

-In `docs/install.components.js` we will use require (or require.context) to gather the components we want to use in examples.
+First we create `docs/install.components.js`.
+Then, we will use the node 6 function require (or require.context since we are in webpack context) to gather the components we want to use in examples.

-And we will register them using the `Vue.component()` function.
+Finally, we will register them using the `Vue.component()` function.

 The components starting with an underscore are now available in every example (without the underscore).